-TL;DR: This bot checks a URL's availability and sends an alert whenever a URL responds with anything other than 200 to your email, Slack or Telegram:
+TL;DR: This bot checks a URL's availability and sends an alert whenever a URL responds with anything other than 200 (OK) status code to your email, Slack or Telegram:

 This bot can be used to check whether a given website is currently up and running.
 The checks can be performed live or according to a preset schedule.
 The bot tries to access a resource and notifies the user if it returns any status code other than 200 (OK), offering a convenient way to monitor the availability of your websites without “poking” at them manually.